krishitarora/Hand-Gesture-Imitation/README.md

 - numpy=1.13.1=py36_0

 ##Acknowledgement
-Thanks to Invento Robotics for giving me the opportunity to work on this project.
+Thanks to Invento Robotics for giving me the opportunity to work on this project, specially to Balaji Sir.
 Hat tip to:
 Vivek, Raushan, Pranav, Shruti and Bharat Sir for help with the hardware part.
 Ashish, Hemant for help with the software part.